vsgana/task-_6/README.md

 # Deploy a simple HTML website using GitHub Pages
 Tools:github pages
 ## 📁 Project Structure
 ├── index.html
 ├── style.css
 └── script.js

-Open index.html in your browser.
+Open `index.html` in your browser.

 📤 Deployment
 Deployed using GitHub Pages.
 To deploy:
-Push your code to the main branch.
+Push your code to the `main` branch.
-Go to Settings > Pages in the GitHub repo.
+Go to `Settings > Pages` in the GitHub repo.
-Set source to main branch and root director
+Set source to `main` branch and `/ (root)` directory.